Living in London

 As well as theatre, we'd encourage you to explore the other cultural attractions on offer across the city.
 Most of the major London museums and galleries are free to enter (with paid tickets for special exhibitions), including the V&A, Natural History Museum, Tate Modern, Tate Britain, Science Musuem, Black Cultural Archives, National Gallery, Brunei Gallery, British Museum, Whitechapel Gallery, Museum of London, Royal Academy, Horniman Museum, Southbank Centre and many more.
 There are also countless festivals, markets, sporting events, carnivals, talks and lectures and much more taking place throughout the year in every corner of the capital!

 While social distancing measures are in place, please note many theatres and museums will be operating differently.

 Travelling around the city

 RADA is situated near major transport hubs including King's Cross St Pancras and Euston stations.
-Our nearest tube stations are Goodge Street (Northern line), Warren Street (Northern and Victoria lines), Euston Square (Hammersmith & City, Metropolitan and Circle lines), Tottenham Court Road (Northern and Central lines) and Russell Square (Picadilly line).
+Our nearest tube stations are Goodge Street (Northern line), Warren Street (Northern and Victoria lines), Euston Square (Hammersmith & City, Metropolitan and Circle lines), Tottenham Court Road (Northern, Central and Elizabeth lines) and Russell Square (Picadilly line).
 Bus is one of the cheapest ways to travel around London, and many bus routes stop very close to RADA on Tottenham Court Road.

 As a student in London, you can apply for a Student 18+ Oyster card, which gives you discounted travelcards and bus/tram passes.
 You can also purchase a 16-25 railcard for £30 a year for discounted rail travel, which can be linked to your Oyster card for discounted off-peak pay as you go tube travel.